yilmazbingo/svelte-redis/NOTES/rabbitmq/readme.md

 A headers exchange routes messages based on arguments containing headers and optional values.
 Headers exchanges are very similar to topic exchanges, but route messages based on header values instead of routing keys.
 A message matches if the value of the header equals the value specified upon binding.

 A special argument named "x-match", added in the binding between exchange and queue, specifies if all headers must match or just one.
 Either any common header between the message and the binding count as a match, or all the headers referenced in the binding need to be present in the message for it to match.
 The "x-match" property can have two different values: "any" or "all", where "all" is the default value.
 A value of "all" means all header pairs (key, value) must match, while value of "any" means at least one of the header pairs must match.
 Headers can be constructed using a wider range of data types, integer or hash for example, instead of a string.
 The headers exchange type (used with the binding argument "any") is useful for directing messages which contain a subset of known (unordered) criteria.

+### Durability

+It is for queues and exchange.
+Persistence messages are stored in special persistency log file, allowing them to be restored once server gets up.
+Persistence has no effect a nun-durable queues.